Modified Gravity Constraints from the Full Shape Modeling of Clustering Measurements from DESI 2024: Data and Methodology

+{As a test of the effect of the priors on the full shape EFT modeling parameters, we increased the prior range on these parameter by a factor of 3 for some test runs.
+We find only a small shift in the mean on the MG parameter $\mu_0$ (well-below the 1$\sigma$ uncertainty) for the baseline $\mu$-$\Sigma$ analysis and for the less constraining combination of data DESI+BBN+n$_{s10}$.
+The shift goes away when using the next constraining combination DESI+CMBL with no-shift of $\mu_0$.
+A shift is even less expected for the more constraining dataset combinations like when adding 3x2pts and/or supernova.}

 Although we provide results for DESI (FS+BAO)+BBN+$n_{s10}$ data for completeness, we provide various combinations of datasets where projection effects are expected to be effectively mitigated (see \cite{DESI2024.V.KP5} and \cite{DESI2024.VII.KP7B}).
 Projection effects have been extensively explored in the \cite{DESI2024.V.KP5} analysis and then further discussed for beyond LCDM (i.e. \wowacdm) in \cite{DESI2024.VII.KP7B}.
+The reason that the projection effects are much more pronounced in the FS+BAO constraints in \wowacdm\ than in the equivalent BAO-alone analysis \cite{DESI2024.VI.KP7A} is the presence of many additional nuisance parameters in the full-shape analysis which allow additional freedom and open new degeneracy directions.
 In models beyond \lcdm, when using combinations of datasets that included both CMB and Supernova data sets with DESI (and also DES Y3 data here), such projection effects were found to be effectively mitigated.
-We mainly focus here on results where we have used the combination DESI+CMB+DESy3+DESY5SN, but for less constraining combinations like DESI+BBN+ns10 or DESI+CMB results should be taken with some caution.
+We mainly focus here on results where we have used the combination DESI+CMB+DESy3+DESY5SN, but for less constraining combinations like DESI+BBN+ns10 or DESI+CMB results should be taken with some caution. {This is illustrated in Appendix \ref{sec:projection} where we show in Figure~\ref{fig:mg_projection} that the maximum a posteriori and mean values for the MG parameters $\mu_0$ and $\Sigma_0$ lie well within 1$\sigma$.
+This indicates that projection-induced biases are minimal when those datasets are combined.}

-The reason that the projection effects are much more pronounced in the FS+BAO constraints in \wowacdm\ than in the equivalent BAO-alone analysis \cite{DESI2024.VI.KP7A} is the presence of many additional nuisance parameters in the full-shape analysis which allow additional freedom and open new degeneracy directions.

-For the EFT-basis modified gravity inference, we utilize the \texttt{EFTCAMB} \cite{Hu2014,Raveri2014} code which implements the EFT action in the Boltzmann code \texttt{CAMB}~\cite{LewisCAMB:2000, HowlettCAMB:2012}.
+For the EFT-basis modified gravity inference, we utilize the \texttt{EFTCAMB} \cite{Hu:2013twa,Raveri2014} code which implements the EFT action in the Boltzmann code \texttt{CAMB}~\cite{LewisCAMB:2000, HowlettCAMB:2012}.
 For the properties functions ($\alpha$-basis), we use the publicly available \texttt{mochiclass} \cite{Cataneo:2024uox}, a recently released branch of the code \texttt{hi\_class} \cite{Bellini_2020,Zumalacarregui:2016pph}.
 We interfaced \texttt{EFTCAMB} and \texttt{mochiclass} with the MCMC sampler \texttt{cobaya} to perform Bayesian inference.

 For the DESY3 3×2-pt analysis, we employ a likelihood that we specifically tailored for our modified gravity analyses.
 The likelihood has been validated against the DESY3 modified-gravity results from \cite{DES:2022ccp} and it is noteworthy that we also made the same scales cuts as this paper limiting the data to linear scales where our theoretical modeling and parameterizations are valid.
 This likelihood has been integrated into our main pipeline using \texttt{desilike} and \texttt{cobaya}.